"I just told you that rule five minutes ago" — if you've used Claude Code for any serious development work, you've had this thought.

 Even with Auto Memory, write "what to do next" in session-handoff.md manually.
 Auto Memory records what Claude judges as important, which may not include your specific work plan.

-Use Agent Teams to distribute context
+Use subagents and Agent Teams to distribute context

 Wrapping Up